The medical information in this review was provided by our in-house dentist Dr. Gemma Wheeler.

 They need to be cleaned and stored properly for long term durability.

-You need to wash them with warm water after every use.
+You need to clean after every use.

 You do not need to use toothpaste or any soap on them.
+In fact, this should be avoided as toothpaste can be abrasive and slightly scratch the surface of the veneers.

 If you wish you can use a cleansing solution/disinfectant such as those designed for dentures to remove hidden bacteria.
 Do this no more than twice a week.